byrongibson/cloudbees_lift25_nodb/README.md

 ![Scala Logo][11]

-This ClickStart bootstraps you with a working barebones lift web application, a database ([H2][8]), a source repository (populated, ready to go), and a [Jenkins build service][23] running continuous deployment from the source repository (push a change, your project will be built and deployed).
+This ClickStart bootstraps you with a working barebones Lift web application, a database ([H2][8]), a source repository (populated, ready to go), and a [Jenkins build service][23] running continuous deployment from the source repository (push a change, your project will be built and deployed).